Deskreen/deskreen-website-locales/README.md

 ### When finished editing translation.json files

-You can send me a Google Drive link to these files for translations of Deskreen App and Website, or attach them to email.
+You can send me a Google Drive link to these files for translations of Deskreen Website, or attach them to email.
 Send your email with files here: pavlobu@gmail.com **Thank you in advance!**